sto3014/LRPhotos/README.md

 The applescript interface for Photos.app is restricted:
 * It does not support deleting of photos
 * It does not allow put photos into shared albums.
+* It is not possible to remove media items from an album.
+Therefor, the album is deleted an recreated if __Keep out of date photos in albums__ is unchecked.

 ### Update albums
 You must delete "old" photos manually after a re-publish.